 - Hardware Calibrated

-The monitors Wide-Gamut IPS LED display can achieve an astounding 99% Adobe RGB colour range, making it a must-have for anyone doing large-scale print production design.
-This is the kind of colour gamut you’d want if you were creating a building-sized print wrap or something of a similar scale.
+The monitor’s Wide-Gamut IPS LED display can achieve an astounding 99% Adobe RGB color range, making it a must-have for anyone doing large-scale print production design.
+This is the kind of color gamut you’d want if you were creating a building-sized print wrap or something of a similar scale.

 - 32-inch UHD Display